PowerDNS/pdns_recursor-ansible/README.md

     pdns_rec_flush_handlers: False

 Force the execution of the flushing of the handlers at the end of the role.
-**NOTE:** This is required if configuring multiple recursor instances to make sure that on configuration changes the correct instance is restarted by the restart handler if needed.
+**NOTE:** This is required if using this role to configure multiple recursor instances in a single play to make sure that on configuration changes the correct pnds_recursor instance is restarted.

     pdns_rec_config_dir: "/etc/powerdns"
     pdns_rec_config_file: "recursor.conf"